Aizuwakamatsu: Climate

-Aizuwakamatsu has a hot-summer Humid continental climate (Köppen Dfa) characterized by warm summers and cold winters with heavy snowfall.
+Aizuwakamatsu has a hot-summer humid continental climate (Köppen Dfa) closely bordering on a humid subtropical climate (Köppen Cfa) with the January average just below the 0°C isotherm to be classified as the latter, characterized by warm summers and cold winters with heavy snowfall.
 Although it is located in an inland valley, Aizuwakamatsu's climate resembles that of the Hokuriku region on the Sea of Japan coast.
 Snowfall is very heavy during the winter at 4.78 m, and snow cover reaches an average maximum of 0.39 m and has reached as much as 1.15 m for short periods, a figure one would usually associate with much colder regions like the Labrador Peninsula.
 The average annual temperature in Aizuwakamatsu is 11.2 °C. The average annual rainfall is 1270 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 24.7 °C, and lowest in January, at around -1.2 °C.
+The temperatures are highest on average in August, at around 25.2 °C, and lowest in January, at around −0.3 °C.

 Demographics

-Per Japanese census data, the population of Aizuwakamatsu peaked around the year 1990 and had since declined to pre-1960 levels.
+Per Japanese census data, the population of Aizuwakamatsu peaked around the year 1990, and it has since declined to pre-1960 levels.